boosterconf/boosterweb/content/program/friday/1_short_talks_and_workshops/kongesal_2_3/106-hot-loaf-of-bread-with-machine-learning.md

 ---
-title: "Hot loaf of bread with machine learning "
+title: "Hot loaf of bread with machine learning"
 talk_type: "Experience report (30 min)"
 type: talk
 weight: 2
 authors:
     - Marius Aleksander Olavsrud
+vimeo_id: 814014896
 ---
 In Norway alone, we throw away more than 105 million loaves of bread every year.
 According to Matsjokket, a documentary about food waste in Norway, presented by NRK, this is about ¼ of all food waste.
 About 40 million of these loaves are not even touched by a household, they are baked, transported to a store, to be thrown directly.